Table of Contents

 The cannabinoids CBG and CBD “play nice” with each other when they are both included in a full spectrum CBD product.
 These are just two of the more than 144 compounds that are created by the hemp plant and that descend from initial acidic form of CBG, CBGa, which is the first to emerge in the resin of the hemp flowers.

-CBG and CBD are just two cannabinoids that participate in the entourage effect in Cornbread Hemp’s USDA Organic Distilled CBD oil and USDA Organic Whole Flower CBD oil and other Cornbread Hemp products.
+CBG and CBD are just two cannabinoids that participate in the entourage effect in Cornbread Hemp’s CBD oil with THC and other Cornbread Hemp products.
+And for something that is delicious as well as potent, we recommend our CBD gummies with THC.

 Our flower-only extraction process ensures a robust level of all cannabinoids present in the organic hemp plants that we use to make Cornbread Hemp products.
 We believe this robust, flower-only, federally legal full spectrum cannabis extraction is more beneficial than any cannabinoid standing alone as an isolate.
 See our lab reports for a full understanding of the minor cannabinoids present in Cornbread Hemp products.